jseyfried/GBArs/README.md

 	> Livecoding a Nintendo 64 emulator in Rust :D

 	This project inspired me to make this emulator.
-[Here](https://www.youtube.com/channel/UC4mpLlHn0FOekNg05yCnkzQ/videos) is a YouTube playlist containing recordings of Ferris' Rustendo64 streams.
+[Here](https://www.youtube.com/channel/UC4mpLlHn0FOekNg05yCnkzQ/videos) is a YouTube channel containing recordings of Ferris' Rustendo64 streams.

 # License